grow/grow/content/docs/try-grow.md

 ## 0. Download

 Before you begin, you'll have to download the Grow SDK.
-Don't worry, the Grow SDK is light, fully encapsulated, and portable.
+Don't worry, the Grow SDK is __light, fully encapsulated, and portable__.
 To install the Grow command (`grow`) to your computer, download the file below, open *Grow SDK.app*, and confirm the symlink installation.

 <div class="well">
   <p><a class="btn btn-lg btn-primary" href="https://github.com/grow/macgrow/releases">Download the Grow SDK (Mac)</a>